Magnus Poirier, a family business

-From left to right: Michel Gignac (Procurement Director), Nancy Quesnel (Vice-President of Operations), Marie-Josée April (Operations Director), Jacques Poirier (President and Chief Executive Officer), Nathalie Turcotte (Director), Pierre Savard (Vice-President of Finances) and John Palazzo (Counsellor Director).
+From left to right: Michel Gignac (Procurement Director), Nancy Quesnel (Vice-President of Operations), Marie-Josée April (Operations Director), Jacques Poirier (President and Chief Executive Officer), Nathalie Turcotte (Director), Pierre Savard (Vice-President of Finances) and John Palazzo (Sales Director).

 Mélanie Poirier, Nathalie Poirier, Sophie Desgagnés, John Tittel and Mohamed Ouezzani.

 Directors of operations

 Marie-Josée April, Geneviève Poirier, Marc-André Poirier, Benoit Poirier and Simon Poirier.

 John Palazzo (Sales Director), Salvatore Agostino, Rabah Belkahla, Eric Bourgeois, Marie-Madeleine Cao, Mario Di Liello, Normand Gratton, Jacques Laurent, Tommy Lumia, Hector Mansilla, Mohamed Ouezzani, Isabelle Paradis, Marc-Eddy Riodin, Antonio Rodrigues, Élie Francis, Katherine Poirier Ruel, Chantal Lafon, Annie Moquin, Alexandra Restrepo and Karim Khelaifia.

 Advance arrangement counsellors